lukefx/aurelia-resize/README.md

 <div resize-event="handler.bind:resizeListener">
  ```

-you can throttle, or debounce.
+you can also throttle, or debounce the events if you need to slow them down.

 ```html
 <div resize-event="handler.bind:resizeListener; throttle:250 ">